TomFanHM/tfix-0/README.md

-# 🚀 Next.js 13.4 with Turbo Pack Fullstack Website
+# 🚀 Next.js 13.4 with Turbo Pack Fullstack Website (progressing)

 Welcome to this Fullstack Website project, built using the power of Next.js 13.4 and the powerful Turbo Pack!
 Get ready to explore a world filled with news, anime, movies, blogs, and even a chatbot.